The Retirement Fix

 Hi Reader

-But inside there's this tiny voice going "God I actually miss bits of it" and you feel like an absolute idiot because you're not supposed to miss work, you spent years moaning about it, and now you've got all this freedom and you should be delighted shouldn't you.
+But inside there's this tiny voice going "God I actually miss bits of it" and you feel like an absolute idiot because you're not supposed to miss work, you spent decades moaning about it, and now you've got all this freedom and you should be delighted shouldn't you.

 Except nobody warned you that leaving your job isn't just leaving a job, it's losing this massive chunk of who you thought you were, and that's a bit rough actually.